 You can apply for credit

-Once your DRO ends, you’ll be free to apply for as much credit as you like without having to inform the lender of your past financial problems.
+Once your DRO period ends, you’ll be free to apply for as much credit as you like without having to inform the lender of your past financial problems.

 However, while your DRO is over, it will still be visible on your credit file so you may still find it difficult to get a lender to approve you for a loan.
 Most experts recommend waiting until your credit rating has improved before applying for credit as rejected applications can cause further damage.